KomunikacjaTechnicznaVistula/morris-mini/docs/fresh-air-heater-traveler.md

 Switch on the blower motor when maximum performance from the heater or ventilation system is required.
 It can also be used when travelling at low speed to compensate for lack of ram air effect (air intake to keep the engine cool).

-- **Tip:** If you notice unpleasant odours drawn in from the outside, switch off the blower motor and set the shutter control lever to OFF until outside conditions improve.
+- **ℹ️ Tip:** If you notice unpleasant odours drawn in from the outside, switch off the blower motor and set the shutter control lever to OFF until outside conditions improve.